mwhicks-dev/authmail/README.md

 ### Extension

 Add a custom implementation to `src/authmail/config/implementation`.
 This is easy to reach and keeps everything user-defined in one place.
+For posterity sake, it is *highly recommended* that at the top of your implementation, you document any elements that need to be added to the `config.json` or `requirements.txt` files.

 ### Docker Usage

 You can use the Dockerfile tob uild and run this service.
-Before building, you will need to verify or modify the following argument:
+Before building, you will need to verify or modify the following arguments:

 * `TARGET`: This will be the branch (or tag) you would like to build to your Docker image (for instance `v1.0` or `dev`).
 If not modified, this argument defaults to `main`.
+* `CONFIG_PATH`: Set this to the local path from your current directory when running `docker build` to the `config` directory.
+If not modified, this argument defaults to `src/authmail/config/`.

 Build: